Donotalo/playground-8bjr8a2j/lessons/lesson02.md

 ## Spaces/Tabs/Newline in `$PATH`

-If you're trying [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/about) On Windows, the system's `$PATH` variable may contain whitespaces.
+If you're trying [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/about) on Windows, the system's `$PATH` variable may contain whitespaces.
 If that's the case, commands which depend on `$PATH` won't work.
 You can inspect `$PATH` by the following command:
 ```bash
 echo $PATH
 ```